MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 ### Step One (mandatory): Creating a new data source on the Data Sources page

-To load data to Customer Insights, follow the following process:
+Follow the steps below to load the data into Customer Insights.

 1. Navigate to **Data Sources** from the **Data Manager** page.